sio2project/sioworkers/rst/source/compilers.rst

     ones (e.g. ``additional_includes``) or if they would end up outside of the compilation directory (when their path starts with ``..``).

+  ``extra_files``
+    This option allows additional files to be available, in the same directory, during compilation.
+It should be a ``dict`` with keys representing intended filenames and values -- paths in the filetracker.

 Parameters added to the environment:

   ``compiler_output``